Edition for Web Developers — Last Updated 23 October 2025

 Support in all current engines.

-", at the point where all subresources apart from async
+"interactive" but before the transition to "complete", at the point where all subresources apart from async script elements have loaded.

 elements, initially the empty set.